Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Materials and methods

 \subsection{Model}

-We chose nnU-Net, a widely adopted framework for medical image segmentation \cite{isensee_nnu-net_2021, gonzalez_lifelong_2023}, previously explored for lesion segmentation specifically \cite{rondinella_icpr_2024, molchanova_structural-based_2025}.
+We chose nnU-Net, a widely adopted framework for medical image segmentation ~\citep{isensee_nnu-net_2021, gonzalez_lifelong_2023}, previously explored for lesion segmentation specifically ~\citep{rondinella_icpr_2024}.
 Based on the best practices for medical image segmentation, nnU-Net automatically configures pre-processing, training hyperparameters, and post-processing for a specific dataset.
 This approach ensures state-of-the-art results without extensive manual intervention, yet it allows for modifications on demand.
-We used the standard nnU-Net architecture operating on 3D full-resolution MP2RAGE scans.
+It is particularly well suited to challenging lesion-segmentation settings with limited data and strong class imbalance, while remaining widely used in recent MS lesion benchmarks ~\citep{rondinella_icpr_2024}.
+We used the nnU-Net Vanilla architecture operating on 3D full-resolution MP2RAGE scans.
+For the experiments reported here, all ensemble members used this same architecture and optimization setup; the differences between members arose from independent training runs with different random seeds and the resulting stochastic differences in initialization, data order, and augmentations.
+Architecture details are given in our GitHub repository.

 Given small sizes of CLs and, thus, high class imbalance, the convergence of nnU-Net benefited from adjusting the optimization procedure.
-The AdamW optimizer was chosen for its ability to handle sparse gradients and class imbalances, with decoupled weight decay providing improved optimization stability for challenging datasets.
-The learning rate was reduced to 0.0001 to ensure stable convergence and enhance segmentation accuracy, particularly for minority classes and anatomically challenging regions.
+The AdamW optimizer was used for all experiments reported in this manuscript, with a learning rate of 0.0001.
+The learning rate was reduced because the default nnU-Net learning rate did not lead to convergence in our setting, most likely due to the pronounced class imbalance of CL segmentation.
+AdamW was chosen for its ability to handle sparse gradients and class imbalances, with decoupled weight decay providing improved optimization stability for challenging datasets.
 We provide the implementations in our GitHub: \url{https://github.com/NataliiaMolch/interpret-lesion-unc}.